Contrasting SeaWorld Entertainment (SEAS) and Its Competitors

-SeaWorld Entertainment (NYSE: SEAS) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it contrast to its competitors?
-We will compare SeaWorld Entertainment to related businesses based on the strength of its institutional ownership, risk, earnings, valuation, profitability, analyst recommendations and dividends.
+SeaWorld Entertainment (NYSE: SEAS) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it contrast to its peers?
+We will compare SeaWorld Entertainment to related companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, valuation and risk.

+45.5% of shares of all “Miscellaneous amusement & recreation services” companies are owned by institutional investors.
+1.0% of SeaWorld Entertainment shares are owned by company insiders.
+Comparatively, 22.1% of shares of all “Miscellaneous amusement & recreation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares SeaWorld Entertainment and its competitors’ net margins, return on equity and return on assets.
+This table compares SeaWorld Entertainment and its peers gross revenue, earnings per share and valuation.

 |SeaWorld Entertainment